Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up how it sounds.

 Humbuckers

-Humbuckers are favored by jazz, rock, and metal players for their “thick” sound.
-This sound – a fat, round, and smooth tone – results from their focus on the midrange frequencies.
+Humbuckers are favored by jazz, rock, and metal players for their ‘thick‘ sound.
+This fat, round, and smooth tone results from their focus on the midrange frequencies.
 They are built to handle gain and distortion much better than any other type of pickup.

-Generally, humbuckers are the pickup-of-choice for rock and metal guitarists who want punchy frequency selection and warmth in clean and distortion tones.
+Generally, humbuckers are the pickup of choice for rock and metal guitarists who want punchy frequency selection and warmth in clean and distorted tones.
 However, they aren’t that great for pristine arpeggios or bright, jangly rhythm work.

 Active vs. Passive

-The other debate when upgrading Les Paul Pickups is whether to go for active or passive.
+The other debate when upgrading pickups is whether to go for active or passive.

 Active Pickups

-Active pickups are so named because they rely on an active external power source, typically a 9v battery, although these days some are even USB rechargeable.
-Because they use power from an external source, they aren’t relying on the weak electrical current generated by the electromagnetic coil as with traditional passive pickups, and therefore have a higher output.
+Active pickups are so named because they rely on an active external power source, typically a 9v battery, although these days, some are even USB rechargeable.
+Because they use power from an external source, they aren’t relying on the weak electrical current generated by the electromagnetic coil as with traditional passive pickups.
+Therefore, they have a higher output.
 This makes them extremely popular with guitarists who play heavier styles, as they can handle much higher levels of gain and distortion while retaining clarity.

 Passive Pickups

-Passive pickups are your standard electromagnetic pickups.
-They generate electrical current as a result of the string cutting in and out of the magnetic field created by their coils.
-They do better with expressive playing as they are better able to pick up on delicate and subtle tones than their passive counterparts.
-They are a much more affordable option, too.
+Passive pickups are your standard electromagnetic pickups, which generate electrical current as a result of the string cutting in and out of the magnetic field created by their coils.
+They do better with expressive playing, as they are better able to pick up on delicate and subtle tones than their passive counterparts.
+And they are a much more affordable option.

 Final Thoughts on the Best Les Paul Pickups

-There are tons of great options for upgrading your Les Paul’s pickups – though there’s a good reason the list is stacked with Seymour Duncan pickups!
-Seymour Duncan tends to really nail the Les Paul sound – regardless of genre.
+There are tons of great options for upgrading your pickups, although there’s a good reason the list is stacked with Seymour Duncan pickups – they tend to really nail the Les Paul sound – regardless of genre.

-Making this modification can completely transform the sound and performance of your guitar, and potentially cure your GAS if you’ve been pining for an upgrade.
-To recap, our best 7 pickups for Les Paul guitars are as follows.
+Making this modification can completely transform the sound and performance of your guitar and potentially cure your GAS if you’ve been pining for an upgrade.
+To recap, our favorite pickups for Les Paul guitars are as follows.

 Don’t forget to take a look at KGR’s Les Paul Upgrade Guide.
 It features a comprehensive list of simple-to-intermediate upgrades to transform your instrument’s tone and playability.